MicrosoftDocs/learn/learn-pr/iot/develop-with-azure-digital-twins/route-output-from-azure-digital-twins-to-downstream-services/includes/3-exercise-build-simulate-chocolate-factory-twin.md

     node ./Sensor.js
     ```

 1. The simulated device should start sending data.
-Let the script run for a couple of minutes, and then select Ctrl+C to break the operation.
+Let the script run for a couple minutes, and then select **Ctrl+C** to break the operation.
 The output from SimulatedClient should look similar to this example:

     ```powershell
     Sending message: {"DeviceType":"GrindingSensor","FanSpeed":11.239450994067955,"Force":304.7945237204837,"ChasisTemperature":205.1585276634945,"